Gaskets are one of the essential parts of the engine that most vehicle owners do not anticipate having to replace.

 Of course, the need for gasket replacement depends on how long the vehicle has been in use and its past history.
 The purpose of a gasket is to seal engine components and prevent leaks.
 Engine leaks are one of the worst problems a vehicle can have, which reinforces the importance of functional gaskets.

 In general, a gasket will not begin malfunctioning until the vehicle has reached at least 60,000 miles.
 There are a few warning signs that show when a gasket needs to be replaced.

-Typically, a gasket will not begin malfunctioning until a vehicle has reached at least 60,000 miles.
-In order to tell when a gasket needs to be replaced, there are a few warning signs.
-Coolant leaks are a common sign that a gasket may need replacing, but there are other causes for coolant leaks like, a leaky radiator cap, a hole in the radiator, or a water pump leak.
-This type of leak would usually require the replacement of the manifold gaskets that are used to attach the intake manifold cover to the top of the engine.
+One of the common signs is coolant leaks that a gasket may need replacing, however, there are other causes for coolant leaks like a leaky radiator cap, a hole in the radiator, or a water pump leak.
+This type of leak would usually require a replacement of the manifold gaskets that are used to attach the intake manifold cover to the top of the engine.
 While replacing manifold gaskets can be temporarily delayed, a failing head gasket must be addressed immediately.

 You can purchase gaskets from a variety of auto parts retailers, online stores, or directly from the manufacturer, like at Temel Gaskets.
 We design and manufacture gaskets and engine sealing parts.
 We offer a wide variety of high quality sealing solutions, including gasket kits.
 Our offerings include both OEM and aftermarket parts, for a wide variety of applications.
 We welcome you to view our product lines and contact us with any questions.